 If you’ve left prison and want help to decide whether you could study at TAFE, and what you would study, try talking to a TAFE counsellor.
 Almost all TAFE colleges have a counsellor, and they’re trained to provide counselling to help people make work and study plans.

 TAFE counsellors also help with personal or learning issues that could be barriers to studying successfully.
 You can find out about courses in your area by contacting the TAFE NSW Information Centre on 131 601 or your nearest TAFE institute.

 Fees for TAFE courses

 If you’re on a Centrelink pension or benefit you can enrol in a TAFE course for free.
 For fee paying courses people on Centrelink benefits receive a concession fee, people with a disability and Aboriginal and Torres Strait Islanders are fee-exempt.
 A number of TAFE access courses, such as Outreach courses and basic education courses, are free.

 Many courses need textbooks and equipment, which you have to provide.
 If you’re Aboriginal or Torres Strait Islander, you should be able to get help through Abstudy with buying texts and equipment for the course.

 If you’re studying full-time at TAFE you should be eligible for Youth Allowance (up to age 24) or Austudy or Abstudy.
 This means you won’t have the obligations to look for work that go with Newstart.

-If you’re Aboriginal, or receiving a Disability Support Pension, you can get some extra help from Centrelink if you’re studying.
+If you’re First Nations, or receiving a Disability Support Pension, you can get some extra help from Centrelink if you’re studying.
 Contact Centrelink for more information.